Ford Mustang Mach-E review: performance, motor & drive

 The Mustang Mach-E is fast – not quite Tesla-fast – but quick enough to keep up with and even overhaul some ostensibly much sportier petrol or hybrid models.
 It also handles well for a relatively large SUV, but the trade-off for this is a ride that can feel on the harsh side; the steering isn't the most communicative, either.

 Ford Mustang Mach-E 0-62mph, top speed and acceleration

 Performance is strong regardless of which battery or drive option you go for.
 Standard Range cars have 266bhp, with the four-wheel-drive version producing more torque for swifter acceleration.
-Rear-drive Extended Range cars up this to 290bhp, while the top-of-the-range four-wheel-drive Extended Range Mach-E gets a total of 346bhp, thanks to an additional electric motor.
+Rear-drive Extended Range cars up this to 290bhp, while those equipped with four-wheel-drive produce a total of 346bhp, thanks to an additional electric motor.

 Performance from the dual-motor model should be more than plentiful for most Mach-E buyers: the sprint from 0-62mph is done with in 5.1 seconds and there's power easily accessible whenever and wherever you need it.
 Those who want to go even faster should check out the Mustang Mach-E GT, which pumps out 480bhp and a massive 860Nm of torque in a bid to take on Tesla and its famously accelerative lineup.
 We’ve reviewed the GT separately.